ruggeri/tech-notes/ai/ai-a-modern-approach.md

 **Only read to decision trees; this actually looks useful!**

+18.5 is about computational learning theory.
+It formulates the idea of *PAC*: probably approximately correct.
+An algorithm is a PAC learning algorithm if, given enough samples, the learned hypothesis will likely be within an epsilon ball of the truth.

+They do a simple example for deterministic boolean functions: `B^N -> B`.
+They consider the space of *all* boolean hypothesis functions.
+The error metric for the hypothesis is the percent of input values on which you learned the wrong output value.

+So imagine a learning algorithm sees N datapoints and is consistent on those datapoints.
+What is the probability that is within `\eps` distance from the true hypothesis?
+Well: very low!
+That's because there are `2^{N-k}` hypothesis consistent with the `k` datapoints you've observed.
+And if `\eps` is small, the vast majority have high hamming distance from the true hypothesis.
+And seeing one more datapoint won't particularly greatly improve your accuracy: you just become sure that one more input you learned the right output for.

+The number of samples required to learn within `\eps` of the true hypothesis is called the *sample complexity*.
+Now, if we restrict the hypothesis space, *and* if we know the true generator either (1) lies in the hypothesis space or (2) there is a "close enough" hypothesis in the space, then we can acheive generalization.

+I later read in the notes at the end that Leslie Valiant started PAC learning.
+He showed that for some classes, you cannot PAC learn *tractably* even though sufficient information exists in the examples.
+Huh.

+They mention that *uniform convergence theory* by Vapnik and Chervonenkis is an alternative theory that came out of statistics.
+The VC dimension is similar to the sample complexity.
+This theory also applies to continuous functions.

 ## Ch21: Reinforcement Learning

 * For a Markov Decision Process, the best action is the one that